alyndawilliams/hello-world1/README.md

 # hello-world1
 Hi, my name is Alynda.
-I play soccer and I am on varsity.
+I play soccer.
+I love to sleep and eat.